CodeIntelligenceTesting/libpng/projects/vstudio/README.txt

 Linking your application
 ------------------------
 Normally you should link against the 'release' configuration.
-This builds a DLL for libpng with the default runtime options used by Visual Studio.
+This builds a DLL for libci with the default runtime options used by Visual Studio.
 In particular the runtime library is the "MultiThreaded DLL" version.
 If you use Visual Studio defaults to build your application, you should have no problems.

 If you don't use the Visual Studio defaults your application must still be built with the default runtime option (/MD).
-If, for some reason, it is not then your application will crash inside libpng16.dll as soon as libpng tries to read from a file handle you pass in.
+If, for some reason, it is not then your application will crash inside libci16.dll as soon as libci tries to read from a file handle you pass in.

 If you do not want to use the DLL, and prefer static linking instead, you may choose the 'release library' configuration.
 This is built with